Polynomial definability in constraint languages with few subpowers: Discussion

-By Theorem \ref{theorem:main-result}, constraint languages $\Gamma$ with few subpowers, whose polymorphism algebra generates a residually finite variety, have short pp-definitions.
+By Theorem \ref{theorem:main-result}, constraint languages with few subpowers, whose polymorphism algebra generates a residually finite variety, have short pp-definitions.
 While this confirms Conjecture~\ref{conjecture:short-definitions-iff-few-subpowers} for a large subclass of constraint languages, much work remains to prove the conjecture in full generality.
+As discussed in Section \ref{section:SMP}, it is also essential for progress on the Subpower Membership Problem to extend our results to algebras that do not generate residually finite varieties.

-The condition of residual finiteness does not bear much importance in constraint satisfaction, it is mainly used in purely algebraic contexts.
-Important steps to connect short pp-definitions closer to the theory of constraint satisfaction would be to extend our results to specific tractability classes (such as constraint languages with Mal'tsev polymorphisms), and to show invariance under \emph{pp-interpretations}:
+While we do not present any general results beyond the context of residual finiteness in this paper, we are aware of singular such examples of algebras that generate non-residually finite varieties but still have short pp-definitions thus providing some further evidence in favor of Conjecture~\ref{conjecture:short-definitions-iff-few-subpowers}.
+Let us give one such example here, a 4-element algebra that was described by Brady in \cite[Example 2.3.2.]{brady_notes_2025}.